celestiaorg/celestia-app/docs/architecture/adr-001-abci++-adoption.md

 func (app *App) ProcessProposal(req abci.RequestProcessProposal) abci.ResponseProcessProposal {
    // Check for message inclusion:
    //  - each MsgPayForBlob included in a block should have a corresponding message also in the block data
-   //  - the commitment in each PFD should match that of its corresponding message
+   //  - the commitment in each PFB should match that of its corresponding message
    //  - there should be no unpaid for messages

    // extract the commitments from any MsgPayForBlobs in the block commitments := make(map[string]struct{}) for _, rawTx := range req.BlockData.Txs {
        ...
-       commitments[string(pfd.MessageShareCommitment)] = struct{}{}
+       commitments[string(pfb.MessageShareCommitment)] = struct{}{}
        ...
    }

-   // quickly compare the number of PFDs and messages, if they aren't
+   // quickly compare the number of PFBs and messages, if they aren't
    // identical, then  we already know this block is invalid if len(commitments) != len(req.BlockData.Messages.MessagesList) {
        ... // logging and rejecting